YuvalAtir/ML-with-Netflix/README.md

 # Code for Machine Learning Algorithm Examples

-Code in Python and Matlab
+Code in Python
-Comparison between high level libraries like SKLearn vs. low level implementation
+Testing various algorithms on a subset of the Netflix database Comparison between high level libraries like SKLearn vs. low level implementation

 Link to the Netflix Database from Saharon Rosset's Statistical Machine Learning course: